mggg/RRC-Replication/figure_and_table_generation/figures/README.md

-# Descritions for Images in this Folder
+# Descriptions for Images in this Folder

 ### 50x50_10_dist_forest_rrc_comparison.png